Swagbucks is the cream of the crop when it comes to sites that pay you for completing tasks like taking surveys, playing games and watching videos.

 Shoply rewards you for shopping.
 Just select offers from the app, buy those items in-store or online, then upload your receipt to earn.
 You can sign up by connecting your existing Swagbucks account or creating a new one.

-ShopAtHome helps you save on shopping at over 2,000 stores by offering coupons, deals and cash-back rewards.
+ShopAtHome helps you save on shopping at nearly 3,000 stores by offering coupons, deals and cash-back rewards.
 All you have to do is click through ShopAtHome’s link to your favorite stores to score these savings.
 Earn enough cash-back rewards and you can cash out via check, gift card or PayPal.

 Get-Paid-To Rewards Sites